roy-shuvashish/roy-shuvashish.github.io/research.md

 <img src="{{site.baseurl}}/img/mp.JPG" width="80%" alt="" />

 Image inserted for testing markdown, I don't know why the caption is coming from the left.
-I will have to find out how to fix it.
+I will have to find out how to fix it.Got,it! use site.baseurl before the folder.